utilmeta/utype/README.md

 ```

 !!! success
-    Using this usage, you can easily get type checking and code completion of IDEs (such as Pycharm, VS Code) during development
+    You can easily get type checking and code completion of IDEs (such as Pycharm, VS Code) during development

-utype supports not only the parsing of normal functions, but also generator functions, asynchronous functions, and asynchronous generator functions.
-Their usage is the same, and only the corresponding type annotations need to be declared correctly.
+utype supports not only normal functions, but also generator functions, asynchronous functions, and asynchronous generator functions with the same usage
 ```python
 import utype
 import asyncio